TBD54566975/ftl/lsp/markdown/completion/secretDeclare.md

-Snippet for declaring a secret.
+Declare a secret.

+Secrets are encrypted, named, typed values.
+They are managed by the `ftl secret` command-line.

 ```go
 var apiKey = ftl.Secret[string]("apiKey")